 What are Mental Models?

-- A representation of how the world works
+- A mental model is a representation of how the world works, helping us understand complex things in simple way.

 - Provide a toolbox for problem-solving and decision-making